FURCAS-dev/FURCAS/DSLEngineering/com.sap.furcas.parser.tcs/README.txt

        using the bootstrapped parser.
 Repeat steps 1), 2) and 3) until the test is green.

-   	   Copy the TCSParser.java and  TCSLexer.java from "generationTemp/generated"
+   	   Copy the TCSParser.java, TCSLexer.java and TCS.tcs (syntax model) from "generationTemp/generated"
    	   to "src/com.sap.furcas.parser.tcs.stable".
 The bootstrapped parser will now be used per-default.